-^b In 2013, IHS Automotive published a data series showing vehicle age from 2002-2013.
-These data did not match the previous data published in earlier releases and, therefore, are not comparable.
+^a In 2013, IHS Automotive published a data series showing vehicle age from 2002-2013.
+These data did not match the previous data published by IHS Automotive.
+The data prior to 2002 came from earlier IHS Automotive news releases and is not comparable to the revised data.